thonny/thonny/packaging/linux/readme.txt

-If you want to install Thonny into default folder (~/apps/thonny), execute `install` with admin privileges.
+If you want to install Thonny into default folder (~/apps/thonny), execute `install.sh` with admin privileges.
 For example in Ubuntu execute

-> ./install
+> ./install.sh

-If you want to choose the parent directory for Thonny, then give it as argument to `install`, eg.
+If you want to choose the parent directory for Thonny, then give it as argument to `install.sh`, eg.

-> sudo ./install /opt
+> sudo ./install.sh /opt

 Installer will create a subdirectory named "thonny" in given directory, and copies Thonny files there.